COVID-19 Affects California’s Substance Addiction Rates

 Treatment for substance use and mental health disorders has changed since COVID-19 regulations changed.
 Telehealth services have taken the place of in-person therapy, and California enacted laws that decreased barriers to care.
 Despite the continued effects of the pandemic, like increased substance use and mortalities, there is hope for those with a mental health or substance use disorder.

 The effects of the pandemic continue to linger.
 Whether a person was quarantine by themselves or with family, their well-being was affected.
 The increase of symptoms of mental health or substance use disorders in the population highlights the need to increase access to care.
 Telehealth remains a viable option for those who aren’t comfortable returning to in-person therapy.
 Sometimes, however, a client requires more than mental health treatment.
 For those who need assistance in addressing a substance use disorder, consider the professional and private approach provided by Alta Centers’ detoxification program.
 Our professional staff ensures your client’s health and safety.
 Substance use treatment takes time and Alta Centers encourages their clients to immerse themselves in the process.
-Our clients participate in experimental activities because we believe our clients should experience a sober lifestyle.
 We have a 24-hour hotline for alumni, family, and clients in case of crisis.
 Our professional staff welcomes the opportunity to speak with you.
 Call (888) 202-2583.